cpressey/Some-Games-of-Note/article/8-bit Home Computer Games of Note.md

 =================================

 *   schema: Video game
-*   status: permanently under construction

-This is a list of video games of note that were developed for one 8-bit home computer system and then ported to other 8-bit home computer systems.
+This is a list of video games [of note](A%20Note%20on%20Items%20of%20Note.md) that were developed for one 8-bit home computer system and then ported to other 8-bit home computer systems.